Skip to content

 the European Social Fund

-On behalf of the Swedish ESF Council, Forum for Social Innovation Sweden is the Competence Centre for Social Innovation in the European Social Fund (ESF).
-As a competence center, we promote effective, sustainable and value-creating social innovations on work-related societal challenges, through knowledge development, tools, coaching and experience exchanges.
-The assignment is carried out in collaboration with the National Association of Coordination Agencies and the Partnership for Social Innovation in Region Örebro County.
+On behalf of the Swedish ESF Council, Forum for Social Innovation Sweden is the Competence Centre for Social Innovation in the European Social Fund (ESF) in the ESF+ programming period 2021-2027.
+As a competence centre, we promote effective, sustainable and value-creating social innovations on working life-related social challenges, through knowledge, methods and meeting places.
+The mission is carried out in collaboration with the National Association of Coordination Agencies and the Partnership for Social Innovation in Region Örebro County.

 We support and exchange knowledge on social innovation with and between ESF-funded projects in ESF Programme Area E (social innovation).
 We also work on learning, evaluation, analysis and dissemination of social innovations, as well as strengthening social innovation in the implementation of ESF+ in dialogue with the Swedish ESF Council..
 Finally, we promote the social innovation ecosystem in Sweden.